Mount Everest in 2013: 2013 mountaineering season

 The 2013 Himalayan Database recorded 658 summits, which brought the total number to 6,871 by 4,042 different persons.
 The year's total was greater than 2007's 633 summiters, the previous yearly record.

 In 2013, Yuichiro Miura became the oldest person to reach the summit, at age 80.

 A Eurocopter AS350 B3 flown by Maurizio Folini achieved a record breaking rescue at 7800 m on the morning of 21 May, retrieving Sudarshan Gautam, who was descending the mountain after becoming the first person without arms to summit Everest without using prosthetics.
 Gautam was rescued after collapsing near Camp 3.

 On 21 May 2013 a team from Lawrence School Sanawar climbed Mt.
 Everest.
 The first school to do this globally.

 On 21 May, Arunima Sinha became the first female amputee to summit Everest.

 Phurba Tashi completed his 21st summit in May, a total equal to the record held by Apa Sherpa.

 Assault on climbers

 On 27 April, three climbers were allegedly attacked by a group of 100 Sherpas at 21000 ft elevation.
-However the claim of the number of Sherpa's attacking the climbers has been greatly exaggerated.
+However the claim of the number of Sherpas attacking the climbers has been greatly exaggerated.
 The event was seen as an aberration in the otherwise decades-long spirit of teamwork and friendship on the mountain.